APSL/redux-i18n/README.md

 ![Poedit screenshot](imgs/poedit2.jpg?raw=true "Poedit screenshot")

-## Changing the language
+## Changing language

 This library has a *setLanguage* action.
-You can use as follow:
+You can use it as follow:

 ```javascript
 import {setLanguage} from "redux-i18n"